tnebooks/9th-english/Content.en/seventeen-oranges/_index.md

  Perhaps Clem was right.
 I don’t know.
 I didn’t have time to think about it.
 I had eaten seventeen large oranges - peels, pips and all.
 I felt very sick for a week and those oranges kept working away in my stomach.

+ **About The Author**

+**William John Francis Naughton, known as Bill Naughton (1910-1992) was an Irish-born British playwright and author**.
+He worked as a weaver, coal-bagger and lorry-driver before he started writing.
+His preferred environment was working class society, which   is  reflected in much of his work.
+He wrote many novels,short stories, plays and children’s books.
+He is best known for the play Alfie.
+His 1977, children’s novel My Pal Spadger is an account of his childhood in 1920s Bolton